 Fractures of the humerus include those near the shoulder (known as proximal humeral fractures), shaft fractures, and fractures near the elbow (known as distal humeral fractures).
 Although the humerus is an analog of the femur, the humerus is not often a weight-bearing bone and is also remarkably tolerant of post-fracture deformity.
 Thus, fractures of the humeral shaft, unlike those of the femoral shaft, are usually amenable to treatment with simple immobilization rather than surgery.
 One major exception is fracture of the distal humerus.
 Because immobilization of distal humeral fractures might lead to intolerable elbow stiffness, and because precise anatomic reduction of articular surface might be needed to preserve elbow motion as well, distal humeral fractures are more likely to be treated surgically.

 Structure and Function

 The humeral shaft is defined as the diaphyseal region of the bone, spanning from a point distal to the insertion of the pectoralis major muscle and proximal to the supracondylar ridge.

 The proximal portion of the humeral shaft is cylindrical.
 More distally, the shaft narrows and tapers to a triangular shape with the apex anterior.
-The tapered shape of the distal humerus is unlike the flaring of the metaphysis at the knee, ankle, and other joints, and limits the use of intramedullary nails for the fixation of some humeral shaft fractures.
+(The narrowing of the distal humerus is unlike the flaring of the femoral or tibial metaphysis and limits the use of intramedullary nails for humeral shaft fracture fixation in some cases.)

 The humerus is surrounded by richly vascularized muscles, an anatomic feature which aids healing.
 Medial and lateral muscular septa divide the arm into anterior and posterior muscle compartments.
 The median nerve, musculocutaneous nerve, and brachial artery are in the anterior compartment.
 The ulnar nerve begins proximally in the anterior compartment but passes through the medial intermuscular septum to enter the posterior compartment near the distal third of the humerus.
 The radial nerve begins in the posterior compartment and crosses the posterior aspect of the humerus obliquely in the spiral groove, (approximately 20 cm proximal to the medial epicondyle and 15 cm proximal to the lateral epicondyle), and then passes through the lateral intermuscular septum to enter the anterior compartment just proximal to the lateral epicondyle.